 - Using GPT-4 Turbo API in Production: User

-raised a question about the utilization of the GPT-4 Turbo API in production environments despite its preview status.
-It was mentioned that while the limit for transactions per minute (TPM) was raised to 600k, doubling the capacity of GPT-4, and requests per minute (RPM) stayed the same as GPT-4âs at 10,000, it still remained technically a preview. @res6969
+@evan_04487raised a question about the utilization of the GPT-4 Turbo API in production environments despite its preview status.
+It was mentioned that while the limit for transactions per minute (TPM) was raised to 600k, doubling the capacity of GPT-4, and requests per minute (RPM) stayed the same as GPT-4âs at 10,000, it still remained technically a preview. @res6969responded positively, stating that they actively used it, and it performed well.@evan_04487further questioned about the initial intermittent issues with the system, and whether those were resolved.

 â· #resources (1 messages):